-In the midst of a pandemic, most businesses would be so concerned about losing money to the point that they would lay off employees or force their people to go to work despite the high risk of virus contamination just to generate income.
-But San Miguel Corporation is not like most businesses.
+In the midst of a pandemic, most businesses would be so concerned about losing money to the point that they would lay off employees or force their people work despite the high risk of virus contamination just to generate income.
+But San Miguel Corporation is not like most big businesses.

 When asked if he would allow the enhanced community quarantine – meaning stricter company protocols which essentially cripple work operations – to be extended at a time when the COVID-19 infection curve was not flattening at all, SMC’s President and Chief Operating Officer Ramon Ang supported it.

 “At this point, what is more important are lives, not money,” he said to CNN Philippines.
 “We can make money again but life, once you lose it, it’s gone forever.
 So between life and money, I’d choose life.”

 Instantly, Ang became the number one philanthropist in the Philippines in terms of admiration.